Samin100/Alexandria/README.md

 # Alexandria
 Alexandria is a modern Library Genesis ebook browser.
-Currently it is Mac only.

 ## [View Demo](https://streamable.com/gcjzr4)

 ## Downloads
-You can download the DMG via the [Releases page.](https://github.com/Samin100/Alexandria/releases)
+You can download the DMG for MacOS via the [Releases page.](https://github.com/Samin100/Alexandria/releases)

+An AppImage executable can easily be built on Linux by cloning this repository and then running the `build-app.sh` script.
+Note that this requires `yarn` to be installed.